rodrigo-rac2/catalog-ui/README.md

 12. [Conclusion](#conclusion)

 ### Introduction
-This is the user interface for the Book Catalog project for PUC-Rio's Sprint 1 Specialization in FullStack Development by Rodrigo Alves Costa.
+This is the user interface for the Book Catalog project  by Rodrigo Alves Costa [mail](mailto:rodrigo.costa@gmail.com) for PUC-Rio's MVP for Sprint 1, as part of the Specialization in FullStack Development course.
 The Book Catalog UI is a single-page application (SPA) built using Bootstrap (HTML5 + CSS + Javascript).
 It provides a user-friendly interface for managing books, participants, and roles in a book catalog system.
 Users can add, view, update, and delete books, participants, and roles through a simple web interface.

 This project needs the catalog-api to be running in order to work.
 The catalog-api is a RESTful API that provides endpoints for managing books, participants, and roles.
 The Book Catalog UI interacts with this API to provide a user-friendly interface for managing the catalog.
 The repository for the catalog-api can be found [here](https://github.com/rodrigo-rac2/catalog-api/)